How to secure your future financially in 2024

 6. Retirement (the final and most important goal)

 The value of each goal will depend on your current age, the goal age, and the inflation rate of the country.
 Let’s consider that the current inflation rate is around 6% and it is constant.
-Here are a few things I am going to explain to you just to give you an idea of how to manage your goal because everyone’s goal is different and hence needs to manage differently.
+Here are a few things I am going to explain to you just to give you an idea of how to manage your goal because everyone’s goal is different and hence needs to be managed differently.
 Let’s say you need to manage the goals (1) and (2) as mentioned above.

 • Renting can be cheaper than buying.
-But the problem is, rent will rise and it is a pure expense.
+But the problem is, that rent will rise and it is a pure expense.
 There is a lot of uncertainty because the landlord may not renew the lease.
 Due to these uncertainties, you cannot plan your furniture as per your wish, appliances, and interiors to your liking.
 And finally, at the end of every year, you are not paying off to build your asset.

 • We suggest you look for a resale property, especially a distressed sale.
 These kinds of properties are easily available at a discounted price and for the same budget, one can either plan for property and interiors or buy a larger size or get closer to the center of the city.